 My rear view mirror tells me all the mistakes I made.
 There are many lessons I earned through tears, sweat, blood and over few million dollars.

 My investors tell me where I need to focus so that they can get the best ROI.
 My customers tell me where I should focus so that they can be served well by my teams.
-My team of hardworking smart engineers tell me where I should invest so that our organisation is equipped to take on the projects needing our difference.
-My partners tell me how I can help them become more successful.
+My team of hardworking, smart engineers tell me where I should invest so that our organisation is equipped to take on the projects needing our difference.
+My business partners tell me how I can make them successful.
 My wife tells me I should take a vacation.
-Yet, I am the guy that make that call.
-I have to balance the needs of everyone matters and execute what matters the most.
+Still, I am the guy to make that call.
+I have to balance the needs of everyone and execute what matters the most.

 Great leaders take the time to talk to their stakeholders.
-Great leaders listens to them intensively.
+Great leaders listen to them intensively.
 Great leaders make the decisions that count and ensures they get executed well.

 During the week of the 13th June, jEyLaBs attended the K2 Advisory Board meeting in Seattle, Washington.
 Two representatives, Gary Sasse and M Nada, shared jEyLaBs’ experiences with K2 and fellow K2 users.